Posted on Friday, December 4, 2009

 Category: Etymology, Translation

-This year, the popular French comic strip series “Asterix,” featuring a pint-sized Gaul with super strength, is celebrating its 50th anniversary – and the people responsible for the comic translation are in the spotlight.
+In 2009, the popular French comic strip series “Asterix,” featuring a pint-sized Gaul with super strength, celebrated its 50th anniversary – and the people responsible for the comic translation were placed in the spotlight.

-With comic translations in over 100 countries, three live-action films and its own Happy Meal marketing campaign, “Asterix” is becoming a worldwide name.
+With comic translations in over 100 countries, four live-action films and its own theme park near Paris, “Asterix” has become a worldwide name.

 In the comic and its translations, the title character lives in ancient Gaul, battling against Roman soldiers with his best friend, Obelix.
 Luckily, the village druid whips up a magic potion that gives the Gauls the strength to battle multiple soldiers apiece.